 Instead, he pushed his conversation partner into some form of cover provided by a parked car, eyes scanning the street as he crouched down beside her, clawing for his sidearm, a customized MEU-SOC .45 1911, from the small-of-the-back holster under his loose shirt.

 The bomb had been in the bus station … Crowds, maximum impact.
-The loud shout beforehand … probably 'Allahu akhbar' or similar, a suicide bomber.
-Vehicle coming to a screeching halt in front of them, the other side of the car … Transit van, door slightly open.
+The loud shout beforehand … probably 'Allahu akhbar' or similar, suicide bomber.
+Vehicle coming to a screeching halt in front of them, over the trunk of the car … Transit van, door slightly open.

 He braced his wrist on the flat trunk of his cover, and waited a half-second as the door finished opening, framing two people poised to jump out.

 Targets?
 Face masks.
 Engage.

 He fired.
 One, two.
 Shift targets.
 One, two.
 Both hostiles went down almost as their feet touched the tarmac as they jumped out of the van thinking their targets were surprised, unprepared for opposition, weapons still holstered.

 Harry ducked, as a burst of automatic fire shattered the passenger side window of the van, and raked the car he was taking cover behind, before raking uncontrollably up the concrete wall behind him.

 Micro SMG, firing one handed, lot of recoil.
 Going to take him a second to re-aim.

 Harry popped up again, and unloaded another three rounds at the shadowy figure behind the wheel.
 One hit the near-side door, and another smashed the far-side window, but the third connected.
 The driver's head jerked sideways, and he slumped forward.
 Very unlike Hollywood, the horn did not go off.

 Cold steel against his neck.